Self-Compassion Resources for Self-Criticism, Comparison & Perfectionism

 If you tend to be hard on yourself, compare yourself to others, or feel like nothing you do is ever quite enough, you’re not alone.
 Self-compassion is not about letting yourself off the hook — it’s about learning to relate to yourself with more understanding, especially when things feel difficult.

-This space brings together practical tools, ACT-based approaches, and guided practices to help you move beyond self-criticism, comparison, and perfectionism.
+This space brings together practical tools and guided practices to help you move beyond self-criticism, comparison and perfectionism.

 The science behind self-compassion: how kindness to yourself changes your brain